ruby-conferences/rc-org-site/README.md

 ## Contributing

-The list of events is driven by the three files in the `data` folder - if you have an update for those things, just change the JSON and send a PR.
+The list of events is driven by the two files in the `data` folder - if you have an update for those things, just change the JSON and send a PR.

-If you have news, please follow the coventions you see in the `source/news/posts` folder including filename and title.
+If you have news, please follow the conventions you see in the `source/news/posts` folder including filename and title.
 No biggie if you're not sure - this can be tweaked easily enough.